 Allowing competition between unions can actually improve union effectiveness.
 Economic theory suggests that competition promotes efficiency; there is no reason to think that the workplace is any different.
 By incentivizing unions to compete for members, it would encourage unions to negotiate the best possible terms for their members and maintain good member relations.
 Minority unions could negotiate terms that protect its members while simultaneously conveying to all employees that unionization results in various benefits, such as better pay, working conditions, and fairer disciplinary processes.
 Workers who support their union and its priorities could continue to select it as their representative.
 Research also suggests that if minority unionism was allowed by law, union membership could increase by 30 percent or more.
-Mark Harcourt, Helen Lam, How Much Would US Union Membership Increase under a Policy of Non-Exclusive Representation?, 32 Employee Relations, Issue 1 (2010), at 89-98, https://bit.ly/2GZiYDZ.
+Mark Harcourt & Helen Lam, How Much Would US Union Membership Increase Under a Policy of Non-Exclusive Representation?, 32 Employee Relations 1, 89-98 (2010), https://bit.ly/2GZiYDZ.

 Voluntary unionism would allow workers to negotiate contracts tailored to their particular situations.

-Employees commonly have differing preferences about employment benefits, such as paid leave, wages, hours, job duties, and the like.
-Without exclusive representation imposed on dissenting employees or union nonmembers, each employee would be free to negotiate contracts through a union of their choice or individually.
+Employees commonly have differing preferences about employment benefits, such as paid leave, wages, hours, and job duties.
+Without exclusive representation imposed on dissenters and union non-members, employees would be free to negotiate contracts through a union of their choice, or individually.

 Eliminating exclusive representation would also reduce the cost of organizing campaigns and elections.
 Public employees who wish to form unions and bargain collectively could do so without imposing the cost of collective representation on employees who do not want union representation.
 This would reduce the resources expended on union representation elections by both employers and unions.